ThomasHepworth/analytical-platform-iam/README.md

 - [data-engineers-corporate@mojanalytics](https://signin.aws.amazon.com/switchrole?account=mojanalytics&roleName=data-engineers-corporate&displayName=data-engineers-corporate@mojanalytics)

 Please use the 'read-only' roles by default - only use 'restricted-admin' when you need to make a change.

+## Administration

+If you need to amend the current roles please see the [administration guide](documentation/ADMINISTRATOR_GUIDE.md)